 The brute force approach.
 The simplest attempt to exceed the force limit is to try to accelerate an object with a force larger than the maximum value.
-Now, acceleration implies the transfer of energy.
-This transfer is limited by the horizon equation (109) or the limit (110).
-For any attempt to exceed the force limit, the flowing energy results in the appearance of a horizon.
-But a horizon prevents the force from exceeding the limit, because it imposes a limit on interaction.
+Now, acceleration implies the shift of radio waves, in particular the famous 21 cm line, and compared it with the shift of light from the same source, no difference was found for any of the galaxies tested.